-When an expense is incurred for purposes for which both restricted and unrestricted resources are available, it is generally the District's policy to apply restricted resources first, unless a decision is made by the Board of Trustees to use unrestricted resources.
+When an expense is incurred for purposes for which both restricted and unrestricted funds are available, the District's flow of funds assumption prescribes that restricted funds are expended first, unless a decision is made to use unrestricted funds.
 The District's policy concerning which to apply first varies with the intended use and legal requirements.
-The Board typically makes this decision on a transactional basis at the incurrence of the expenditure.
-If different levels of unrestricted funds are available for spending, the District considers committed funds to be expended first followed by assigned and then unassigned funds.
+Decisions are made by the Board, or the library director as authorized by the Board, on a transactional basis at the incurrence of an expenditure as to whether restricted, committed, assigned or unassigned balances are spent first.